 The cumulative effect of large-scale development on the natural environment and biodiversity in Cranleigh has not been formally assessed.
-Individually, the development of these sites has led - and will continue to lead - to the extensive loss of trees, hedgerows and important wildlife corridors.
+Individually, the development of these sites has led - and will continue to lead - to the extensive loss of trees, hedgerows, and important wildlife corridors.

-The loss of a large numbers of trees, ancient woodland and green fields not only changes the character of the area, it leads to displaced and destroyed wildlife and natural habitats.
-It also has a wider impact on air and water quality, eradicates natural flood control measures and affects soil conditions.
+The loss of a large numbers of trees, ancient woodland and green fields not only changes the character of the area, but it also has an impact on well-being and leads to displaced and destroyed wildlife and natural habitats.
+Furthermore it has a wider impact on air and water quality, eradicates natural flood control measures and affects soil conditions.

-Cranleigh's green fields, trees, wildlife corridors and green spaces including parks, allotments, private gardens, as well as private and publicly accessible open spaces, contribute greatly towards the character of the parish, providing areas of nature conservation, recreation and community amenity value.
-The community appreciates this biodiversity and seeks to ensure that it is protected and enhanced.
+Cranleigh's green fields, trees, wildlife corridors and green spaces including parks, allotments, private gardens, as well as private and publicly accessible open green spaces, contribute greatly towards the character of the parish, providing areas of nature conservation, recreation, and community amenity value.
+The community greatly appreciates this biodiversity and seeks to ensure that it is protected and enhanced.

-The Neighbourhood Plan aims to foster sustainable and well-designed development whilst protecting green spaces including wildlife corridors, conserving the countryside, biodiversity and the rural character of the parish, as well as manging issues, such as tree protection, air and water quality, and flooding.
+The Neighbourhood Plan aims to foster sustainable and well-designed development, which addresses the impacts of climate change, whilst protecting green spaces including wildlife corridors, conserving the countryside, biodiversity, and the rural character of the parish, as well as mitigating the impacts of development on the natural environment, including trees and hedgerows, air and water quality, and flooding.

-Figure 23: View from Pitch Hill AONB
+Figure 24: View from Pitch Hill AONB